Manitoba: a province with a rich history and economic potential

 Manitoba has a continental climate.
 Temperatures generally decrease from south to north, while precipitation decreases from east to west.

-The province has good climate conditions.
-The only downside to hot and humid summers is the frequent occurrence of tornadoes.
-These cause significant damage to the province annually.
-For example, in 2007, Manitoba experienced Canada's most powerful tornado, rated at the maximum level 5.
-The year before, in 2006, the province recorded 15 tornado events.
+The province has a mostly positive climate, with hot and humid summers.
+The only downside is the frequent tornadoes that cause significant damage annually.
+In 2007, Manitoba experienced Canada's most powerful tornado, rated at the maximum level 5.
+The year before, in 2006, the province recorded 15 tornado incidents.

 Average daily maximum and minimum temperatures for select Manitoba cities: